 Fourteen days on the road.
-I’m crew on a yacht this week in Bay of Islands Sailing Week out of the Opua Marina, just south of where I was staying in Paihia.
-We raced and cruised in some of the most otherworldly islands and lagoons these eyes have ever seen.
+I somehow signed up to be crew on a yacht this week in Bay of Islands Sailing Week out of the Opua Marina, just South of Paihia.
+We raced and cruised among otherworldly islands and lagoons.

 After our first two days of racing, there was a beach party in Otehei Bay on Urupukapuka Island, an hour cruise North from Opua.
-There was a Maori band playing and I sat on the beach to watch the sun go down over the Northlands.
+There was a Maori band playing and we sat on the beach to watch the sun go down over the Northlands.

 The majority of the Lloyd Stevenson yacht was comprised of ultra lightweight composite carbon-fiber materials, including the boom.

 Above photo credit: @suellendavies of @livesaildie